tale-toul/Harbor/terraform/Readme.md

 more because the registry will only be able to connect to IPs in the VPC, the security group for inbound web connections (sg-web-in-local) allows connections to ports 80 and 443 only if they come from other hosts in the same VPC.

+As with the other components we have to initialize terraform in this directory:

+`# terraform init`

+Then we can start the instances:

+`# terraform apply`

 ### How to connect to the instances